Why SMART Goals Work Better Than Regular Goals

 - Short-term motivation spikes

-The problem is that not all of these goals actually align with what you need or want in your own life right now.
+The challenge is that not all of those goals actually fit what you need or want in your life right now.

 When a goal isn’t relevant: